djibe/Android-tutorials/README.md

 <hr>

 ## Samsung Galaxy S4 i9505 (jfltexx)
-You can upgrade your SGS4 from any version to Android 8.1 Oreo / Lineage OS 15.1.
+You can upgrade your SGS4 from any version to Android 9 Pie / Lineage OS 16.

 Tutorial is here (1200+) : https://forum.xda-developers.com/galaxy-s4/help/guide-tutorial-samsung-galaxy-s4-i9505-t3517706